pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 Once a new user downloads your mobile application, you will need to match this user with the user you already know.
 This can be done via the ``` PROVISIONNING BLOCK ``` of our SDK, using our **Activation Code**, handed to you in our **Callback Type 35**.
 This should happen quite early in your process, as it will secure your mobile app and ensure we can contact your customer by push-notifications.

+The SDK feature you are looking for to trigger the security-wallet and start the device-binding is the ``` walletProvisioning.launch( activationCode ) ```.

 >
 > **Managing the multi-channel capability**
 >